 Beauford T. Anderson

 Location.
 43° 19.678′ N, 90° 44.493′ W. Marker is in Rolling Ground, Wisconsin, in Crawford County.
 Marker can be reached from the intersection of U.S. 61 and State Highway 171, on the right when traveling south.
+Marker is at a highway wayside.
 Touch for map.
-Marker is at a highway wayside.
-Marker is at or near this postal address: 16523 U.S. Highway 61, Soldiers Grove WI 54655, United States of America.
+Marker is at or near this postal address: 16523 US Highway 61, Soldiers Grove WI 54655, United States of America.
+Touch for directions.

 Regarding Beauford T. Anderson.

 Burial: Arlington National Cemetery, Arlington, Virginia; Section 44, Lot 292

 1. Soldiers Grove: Beauford T. Anderson.
 (Submitted on July 7, 2010.)

 2. Beauford T. Anderson.
 Wikipedia entry.
 "After returning from the war, Anderson lived in Beloit, Wisconsin, and later spent time in Mackinac Island, Michigan.
 Ultimately, he relocated to Monterey County, California, where he served as mayor and city councilman of Seaside and as a Monterey County Supervisor.
 He lived on a cattle ranch near Hunter Liggett and spent the last years of his life in Salinas."
 (Submitted on July 7, 2010.)

 1. Memories of Andy

 Mr Anderson was always known to me as Andy.
 He was a great influence on me when I met him in 1972 while serving at Hunter Liggett as a Military policeman.
 He never talked once about his war service but he had so many wonderful stories that I never asked.
 I helped him on his ranch on my days off and had the honor of getting to know his wife Phyllis